 - Smart tailored shorts are ideal for the gents in hot weather, while the ladies can embrace loose summer dresses with sleeves or thick straps.
 Make sure you avoid speghetti straps and low cut tops.

-Before investing in new office attire, make sure you consult your office work dress code policy first.
+Before investing in new office attire, make sure you consult your professional work dress code policy first.
 Not everything is acceptable in every office.

 Good luck and enjoy a future of stress-free mornings!